imacrayon/alpine-ajax/docs/examples/bulk-update.md

 ---

 This demo shows how to implement a common pattern where rows are selected and then bulk updated.
-This is accomplished by putting a form below a table, with associated checkboxes in the table, and then including the checked values in a `PUT` request to `/contacts`.
+This is accomplished by putting an AJAX form below a table, with associated checkboxes in the table.
+When the AJAX form is submitted, each checked value will be included in a `PUT` request to `/contacts`.

 ```html
 <table id="contacts">